mmornati/hass-mcp/README.md

 - `create_tag`: Create a new tag for NFC-based automations
 - `delete_tag`: Delete a tag
 - `get_tag_automations`: Get automations triggered by a tag
+- `list_helpers`: Get a list of all input helpers in Home Assistant
+- `get_helper`: Get helper state and configuration
+- `update_helper`: Update helper value (supports all helper types)

 ## Prompts for Guided Conversations